 June 13, 2013

 Chris Nye is a pastor and a writer living in Portland, Or. with his wife, Ali.
 Connect on Twitter @chrisnye.

-Last Friday morning, the newly elected pope met with Jesuit students of all ages.
+A few months after his election, the newly elected pope met with Jesuit students of all ages.
 In a brief Q&A session, a little girl asked Francis if he wanted to be the pope.
 He made a few jokes before getting serious and flatly saying, “I didn’t want to be pope.”

 Ever since his election, Pope Francis has taken a series of actions that seem to be very, well, un-popelike: He used public transportation as a cardinal, he lives in smaller quarters than he could and he asked for a blessing before giving a blessing to the crowd which gathered in St. Peter’s square on the day of his election.

 What is stranger than Pope Francis’ actions has been evangelicals’ reactions.
 Never before has a pope become so widely accepted by Protestants and evangelicals.
 In a recent Op-Ed for Christianity Today, Timothy George called the new pope, “Our Francis, Too.”

 The pope is popular with evangelicals not because he’s doing what they already do, but rather because he is doing what they are not doing but wish to begin doing.

 As you look at the stories surrounding the new pope, it’s very difficult to dislike him.
 Through his actions and his profound, visible humility, Pope Francis has demonstrated a Christ-like character, not only Christ-like rhetoric.
 And this has brought him respect across the spectrum of Christianity.